Loading article

 |---|---|---|

-Weak signals include vague phrases like "medical team approved" without saying who assessed the patient, what profession they belong to, or how follow-up works.
+Weak signals include vague phrases like "doctor approved" or "medical team reviewed" without explaining who assessed the request, what profession they belong to, and how follow-up works.

-The Medical Board of Australia's telehealth guidelines say telehealth can include video, internet, telephone consultations, transmitting images or data, and prescribing medications.
-The Board also says telehealth is not appropriate for every consultation and should not be treated as a routine substitute for in-person care.
+The Medical Board of Australia says telehealth is not suitable for every consultation and should not be treated as a routine substitute for in-person care.
+It expects telehealth care to be safe and, as far as possible, meet the same standard as in-person care.

 Service signals

-For routine sick leave certificates, diagnosis is often not required and may be privacy-sensitive.
-The key point is usually capacity for work or study during the relevant period.
+For routine sick leave certificates, diagnosis is often not needed and may be privacy-sensitive.
+What matters is whether the document supports the stated purpose and can be tied to a credible assessment.

 Red flags include:

-Prescribing raises the risk level because the doctor must consider diagnosis, indication, contraindications, interactions, monitoring, pregnancy, allergies, state and territory rules, and whether real-time or in-person care is needed.
+Prescribing raises the risk level because the doctor must consider diagnosis, indication, contraindications, interactions, monitoring, pregnancy or breastfeeding where relevant, allergies, medicine scheduling, state and territory rules, and whether in-person care is needed.

 Be cautious if a service:

-The safe question is not "can this be done online?"
+The safe question is not "can this happen online?"
 It is "can this be assessed safely through this specific online process?"

-Avoid sending medical images, certificates, prescriptions, or identity details through workplace accounts, public computers, or unsecured channels if a safer option is available.
+Avoid sending medical images, certificates, prescriptions, or identity details through public comments, ordinary social media messages, workplace accounts, or unsecured channels when a safer option exists.

 | Concern | Possible pathway |